thisemersonaraujo/to-do/README.md

 # to-do
-to-do list with angular 6 and material-kit
+To-Do list using angular 6 and material-kit.